 What are rustic fireplace mantels?
-Simply made fireplace mantels from salvaged live edge redwood, juniper logs, and reclaimed barn wood beams.
-All ethically sourced from the Pacific Northwest allows us to produce one of a kind shelves.
-We also offer rustic fireplace mantel, most any size.
+Fireplace mantels handmade from salvaged live edge redwood, juniper logs, and reclaimed barn wood beams.
+All ethically sourced from the Pacific Northwest allows us to produce one-of-a-kind shelves.
+We also offer a rustic fireplace mantel, most of any size.
 The saying we have is if we do not have the size you need, we can try to find it.
 Yes, we also offer custom-built fireplace mantel designs and hand-forged fireplace tools.
 Also, we work with a colonial-style blacksmith, an antler artist, and other local handcrafters.
 Because this gives us diversity and the ability to offer additional rustic furniture options, a fireplace mantel will make or break the way a room feels.
 So choosing the correct piece is essential.
 Because of so many options, let’s see if we can help walk through the options we offer in rustic fireplace mantels.

 Rustic fireplace mantels